 What you can expect from a shelter tour:

-Children's groups are shown an age-appropriate video about responsible pet ownership, which lasts around 30 minutes, then a staff person or volunteer will guide your group through the cat and dog adoption areas.
+Children's groups are shown two narrated, age-appropriate videos about the pet intake process (e.g., what happens when a pet comes to MHHS) and a slideshow of animals recently sheltered with us.
+This part of the tour lasts about 30 minutes, which allows time for questions.
+Then a staff person or volunteer will guide your group through the cat and dog adoption areas.
 With age-appropriate questions and answers, your group will learn how and why the animals arrive at the shelter, what type of care we provide to them and how adoptions work.
 Depending upon the age of the group, we will discuss issues such as animal overpopulation, the importance of spaying and neutering all pets, and the issues of animal abuse and neglect.
-The tour should take about an hour.
+The entire tour should take about an hour.

 What we ask of you: